 Monitoring and Reporting to the Department of Environment, Great Lakes, and Energy (EGLE) Requirements: The State of Michigan and the U.S. EPA require us to test our water on a regular basis to ensure its safety.
-We met all the monitoring and reporting requirements for 2022.
+We met all the monitoring and reporting requirements for 2024.

 We will update this report annually and will keep you informed of any problems that may occur throughout the year, as they happen.
-Copies are available at Village Hall, 112 North Cass Street.
+Copies are available at Village Hall 112 North Cass St. and on the website at www.villageofberriensprings.com.
 This report will not be sent to you.